CLI Commands

 Section titled “Management”enable

-Section titled “enable”Enable workflows for execution.
+Section titled “enable”Enable workflows for execution with pattern matching support for bulk operations.

-gh aw enable # Enable all workflowsgh aw enable prefix # Enable workflows matching prefixgh aw enable ci-* # Enable workflows with patternEnables workflows for automatic and manual execution with pattern matching support for bulk operations.
+gh aw enable # Enable all workflowsgh aw enable prefix # Enable workflows matching prefixgh aw enable ci-* # Enable workflows with patterngh aw enable workflow --repo owner/repo # Enable in specific repositoryOptions: --repo owner/repo (enable workflows in specific repository, defaults to current)

 disable

-gh aw disable # Disable all workflowsgh aw disable prefix # Disable workflows matching prefixgh aw disable ci-* # Disable workflows with patternDisables workflows to prevent execution and cancels any currently running workflow jobs.
+gh aw disable # Disable all workflowsgh aw disable prefix # Disable workflows matching prefixgh aw disable ci-* # Disable workflows with patterngh aw disable workflow --repo owner/repo # Disable in specific repositoryOptions: --repo owner/repo (disable workflows in specific repository, defaults to current)

 remove